49 Secrets Your Pharmacist Isn’t Telling You

 Many of us require our pharmacists wear white lab coats because we know it inspires trust.
 In one study, three out of four respondents judged a pharmacist in a white lab coat as more competent and approachable compared to one who was just dressed professionally.
 Here are some more secrets your hospital isn’t telling you.

 That’s the active ingredient in most over-the-counter cold medicines, but it’s no better than a placebo.
 Drugmakers started using it after pseudoephedrine, a decongestant that does work, was forced behind the counter because it was being used to make meth.
-Here are some medical terms you should be sure to never confuse.
+Watch out for these medical terms you should be sure to never confuse.

 Ask your doctor for a 90-day refill instead of 30.
 Most pharmacies offer discounts and mailing services for a three-month supply.